diffblue/cbmc/doc/cprover-manual/properties.md

 As all of these checks apply across the entire input program, we may wish to disable them for selected statements in the program.
 For example, unsigned overflows can be expected and acceptable in certain instructions even when elsewhere we do not expect them.
-To selectively disable automatically generated properties use `#pragma CPROVER check disable "<name_of_check>"`, which remains in effect until a `#pragma CPROVER check pop` (to re-enable all properties disabled before or since the last `#pragma CPROVER check push`) is provided.
+As of version 5.12, CBMC supports selectively disabling automatically generated properties.
+To disable property generation, use `#pragma CPROVER check disable "<name_of_check>"`, which remains in effect until a `#pragma CPROVER check pop` (to re-enable all properties disabled before or since the last `#pragma CPROVER check push`) is provided.
 For example, for unsigned overflow checks, use
 ```